Fun times at zero expense: Free things to do in Ras Al Khaimah

 Trekk Wadi Bih

 If you are looking for a true ‘away-from-civilisation’ experience that doesn’t cost anything, head over to Wadih Bih.
-From trekking to birdwatching, the site promises endless exploration possibilities!
+From trekking to birdwatching, the site promises endless possibilities for exploration!

 Camp at Shimal Village